WASTE AND RECYCLING

 Metal - food cans, aluminum beverage cans, pie tins, and clean aluminum foil.

 Glass - all colors of glass are recyclable.
 Only bottles and jars that food or drink came in are accepted.
 No glass window panes or dishware.

 Preparation guidelines: On rainy days, the recycling box may be covered with plastic to keep paper dry.
 Items that contained food should be rinsed clean.
 Lids and protective foil coverings should be removed from container openings; labels may remain.
 Some haulers will take mixed materials with no sorting needed -- others require some sorting and separation of materials.
 Call your waste hauler for details on their requirements.

 Lake Area Recycling Services, 2742 S. Sixth St. Offers 24-hour access to its drop-off facility.
-Accepts the same materials as the curbside program (with the exception of glass) along with corrugated cardboard.
-Lake Are
+Accepts the same materials as the curbside program, along with corrugated cardboard.

-Used motor oil - Can be brought to various service stations, including allauto supply storesin Springfield, andsome service centers.
+Used motor oil- Various service stations, including all auto supply storesin Springfield, andsome service centers.
 Each location has various limits and charges.
 Call for details.

-Carpet and padding- Can be taken to Staff Carpet.
+Carpet and padding- Staff Carpet.
 If you have not purchased new carpet from Staff, the cost is $25.
 If you have purchased new carpet, recycling is free.